Potladurthy-Sai-Praneeth/Company-growth-analyzer/README.md

 python main.py
 ```

-This will:
+**What happens:**
-1. Initialize all services (Kafka, Redis, Cassandra, PostgreSQL)
+1. Initializes all services (Kafka, Redis, Cassandra, PostgreSQL, LLM)
+2. Starts async Kafka consumers that listen to chat and email topics
-2. Process messages from `data/full_data.csv`
+3. Reads and produces messages from `data/full_data.csv` to Kafka
-3. Extract events using LLM when cache reaches 200 messages
+4. Consumers automatically process each message as it arrives:
+   - Store in cache (Redis) and database (Cassandra) simultaneously
+   - Check if cache threshold (200 messages) is reached
+   - If threshold met, trigger async LLM processing
+5. Waits for all consumers to finish processing messages
+6. Processes any remaining cached messages below threshold
+7. Waits for all async LLM tasks to complete
-4. Generate an investor email from all extracted events
+8. Generates investor email from all extracted events
-5. Output results to `output/pipeline_results.md`
+9. Outputs results to `output/pipeline_results.md`

+**Key Features:**
+- **Async Processing**: Consumers process messages in real-time as they arrive
+- **Parallel Execution**: Multiple LLM tasks can run concurrently
+- **Automatic Batching**: Cache automatically triggers LLM when threshold is met
+- **Non-blocking**: CSV reading doesn't wait for message processing

-### Method 2: Flush Databases Before Running (Delete partial runs from previous attempts if any)
+### Method 2: Flush Databases Before Running

-To start with clean databases:
+To start with clean databases (recommended for fresh runs):

 ```bash
 python flush_databases.py
 python main.py
 ```

+This ensures no partial data from previous runs interferes with the current execution.
 ---

 ## File Documentation